-You will notice a color coded plungerontheinsideoftheregulator.
+You will notice a color coded plunger on the inside of the regulator.
 This is normal.
 When the inlet connection fitting is inserted and tightened, this plunger will be pushed back by the fitting making all of the adjustments for the gas being supplied.
 DO NOT REMOVE THE PLUNGER.
-The regulator will not work and the warranty will be voided.
+The regulator will not work.

 The inlet regulator is color coded for identification of the correct gas type.
-Blue is for propane gas and yellow is for natural gas.
+Blue is for propane (LP gas) and yellow is for natural gas.